apache/pekko-samples/pekko-sample-kafka-to-sharding-scala/README.md

-# Aligning Kafka Partitions with Akka Cluster Sharding
+# Aligning Kafka Partitions with Apache Pekko Cluster Sharding

 It is common to consume a Kafka topic and forward the messages to sharded actors.